SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 <img src="../../../img/expecto-results.png"/>

 > This method builds and runs the Client test project too, which can be slow.
-If you want to run the Server tests alone, you can simply navigate to the Server.Tests directory and execute the project using `dotnet run`.
+If you want to run the Server tests alone, you can simply navigate to the Server.Tests directory and run the project using `dotnet run`.

 ### Using dotnet test or the Visual Studio Test runner

-If you would like to use dotnet test from the command line or the test runner that comes with Visual Studio, there are a couple of extra steps to follow.
+If you would like to use dotnet tests from the command line or the test runner that comes with Visual Studio, there are a couple of extra steps to follow.

-####1.
-Install the Test Adapters
+#### 1. Install the Test Adapters

 Run the following commands at the root of your solution:
 ```powershell